Clubhouses (South Park): Plot

-Randy and Sharon get back together as Stan sets them up for a meeting in his clubhouse.
-The next day, Stan and Clyde play Truth or Dare with Wendy and Bebe.
-Stan asks for a dare, expecting to be asked to kiss Wendy, but is instead told to insert a stick in his urethra ("jam it" up his "peehole").
+Randy and Sharon get back together as Stan sets them up for a meeting in his clubhouse; he also sets up a bear trap for Roy after watching a cartoon on TV and he is left dangling from a tree.
+The next day, Stan and Clyde, who has become Bebe's boyfriend immediately after breaking up with Kyle (who was still unaware of her feelings for him), play Truth or Dare with Wendy and Bebe.
+Stan - once again ignoring Chef's advice - asks for a dare, expecting to be asked to kiss Wendy, but is instead told to insert a stick in his urethra ("jam it" up his "peehole"); Stan is left in shock.
+The episode ends with Roy still trapped up in the tree while asking for Sharon.